The blogosphere is awash with colorful images of incredible knitting designs. Which knitting bloggers are worth following?

 For over two decades Shirley has been designing, teaching and writing instructional articles on different aspects of hand knitting.

-What We Love: Shirley’s designs are stunning!
-In recent years she has been working on a new book that features the designs of her students inspired by her own patterns.
-Shirley is more active on Facebook and Twitter than her blog.
-Plenty of inspiration to be found.
-The stitch work is incredible.
+I Love: Shirley’s designs are stunning!
+She’s been working on a new book that features the designs of her students inspired by her own patterns.

 Sheep To Shawl by Donna Druchunas

-Donna was finally able to find her passion in designing patterns and writing knitting books after years of working as a technical writer.
-She loves to share knitting information and runs retreats.
+Donna found her passion in designing patterns and writing books after years of working as a technical writer.
+She shares knitting information and runs retreats.

-What We Love: The diverse knitters featured on Donna’s blog give you an insight to what knitting means to so many different people.
+I Love: The knitters featured on Donna’s blog give you an insight to what knitting means to people.